Top 12 Foods That Make You Feel Happy

 The next item on our list is a turkey.
 You know when you eat turkey and you feel sleepy and satisfied?
 Turns out that turkey contains tryptophan which is a mild sedative and produces niacin and serotonin, both of which will improve your mood.

-Oysters not only help with anxiety because of the zinc in them that acts as a mood stabilizer, Oysters are also an aphrodisiac, creating feelings of attraction and love in some people.
+Oysters not only help with anxiety because of the zinc in them that acts as a mood stabilizer, but Oysters are also an aphrodisiac, creating feelings of attraction and love in some people.
 Zinc is important to your body because if you get stressed, your zinc levels drop, so eat some oysters and improve your mood.
 Then, you might even want to find your significant other and play.

 Images source: Google, copyright-free image under Creative Commons License